Ry-C123/Ry-C123.github.io/MDS/AmazonRev.md

 In addition to scoping sentiment and product improvement.
 This technique has also proven benefitial to fight patent infringments or competitor claims quickly.
 One can scour reviews for comments relating to a technology or product as proof as a way to counter aguments.
 I successfully shot down two competitor patents claiming a technology my company had be using for years and prevented us from getting sued once; using the reviews as evidence the invention already existed in the product portfolio.

+## The Patent Sentinel

+In a similar vein to the amazon web-scraper, the patent sentinal screens

 ## The Code

 ```python